bluefoxr/COINr/paper/paper.md

 **Others:**

 -   A range of [visualisation](https://bluefoxr.github.io/COINr/articles/visualisation.html) options, including statistical plots, bar charts and correlation plots
--   Automatic import from the [COIN Tool](https://knowledge4policy.ec.europa.eu/composite-indicators/coin-tool_en) and fast export to Excel.
+-   Automatic import from the [COIN Tool](https://knowledge4policy.ec.europa.eu/composite-indicators/coin-tool_en) and fast export to Microsoft Excel.

 For the full range of COINr features, see COINr documentation which is accessible at COINr's [website](https://bluefoxr.github.io/COINr/index.html).